bjlittle/geovista/README.md

 this realtime, time-series animation of WAVEWATCH III® third-generation wave model (**WAVE**-height, **WAT**er depth and **C**urrent **H**indcasting), developed at [NOAA](https://www.noaa.gov/)/[NCEP](https://www.weather.gov/ncep/), quasi-unstructured Spherical Multi-Cell (SMC) grid data of Sea Surface Wave Significant Height located on cell faces.

+Like what you see?
+Loads more information is available below, so keep on scrolling! 🚀

 </details>